Fmstrat/plex-ssl/README.md

 [root@pms-vm conf]# wget https://raw.githubusercontent.com/Fmstrat/plex-ssl/master/centos/conf/nginx.conf
 [root@pms-vm conf]# vi nginx.conf
 ```

-Then replace the contents of that file with the file located here: https://raw.githubusercontent.com/Fmstrat/plex-ssl/master/conf/nginx.conf

 Make sure you replace the external hostname and two occurances of your internal IP.

 Test the configuration with: